show episodes

 continue reading

-Just a couple of dudes chatting about the past, reminiscing about the 70s and 80s, sharing stories about how we handled things back then and reflecting on the mindset we had during those times.
-We are both moderately successful individuals who have a long 30-year friendship, and… being brave enough to suck at something new like starting a podcast. …
+Send us a text Just a couple of dudes chatting about the past, reminiscing about the 70s and 80s, sharing stories about how we handled things back then and reflecting on the mindset we had during those times.
+We are both moderately successful individuals who have a long 30-year friendship, and… being brave enough to suck at something new like start…

 continue reading